 Taxis in Costa Rica

 Taxis are a good transportation option in Costa Rica and are available in most large cities.
-They are inexpensive but expats should be sure to always ask the driver to put the meter on when getting into the vehicle.
+They are inexpensive, but expats should always be sure to ask the driver to put the meter on when getting into the vehicle.
 Alternatively, if outside the capital city, agree on a fixed price before starting a journey.

 Official taxis in Costa Rica are red vehicles with a yellow triangle on the side.
 These taxis are regulated and required to use the meter.
-Unlicensed taxis are prevalent in many Costa Rican cities and expats should avoid taking taxis other than the official ones.
+Unlicensed taxis are prevalent in many Costa Rican cities, and expats should avoid taking taxis other than the official ones.

 Driving in Costa Rica

 Driving one’s own vehicle is a convenient way to get around Costa Rica, as it allows expats to explore far and wide and on their own time.
 That said, those who decide to drive should do so with caution.
 Road infrastructure in many parts of Costa Rica has been poorly developed.
-Roads are often unpaved and potholes are common.
-Streets tend to be incredibly narrow and signage isn't always clear.
-Local driving behaviour can be erratic, so it's important to be alert at all times and drive defensively.
+Roads are often unpaved, and potholes are common.
+Streets tend to be incredibly narrow, and signage isn’t always clear.
+Local driving behaviour can be erratic, so it’s important to be alert at all times and drive defensively.

 Domestic flights in Costa Rica

-By far the quickest and easiest way to travel in Costa Rica is by flight, but domestic airlines tend to only service major tourist hubs, so the network is somewhat limited.
+By far the quickest and easiest way to travel in Costa Rica is by flight, but domestic airlines tend only to service major tourist hubs, so the network is somewhat limited.
 Expats travelling to these destinations will find that domestic flights are fairly cheap, especially when booking in advance.

 Expat Health Insurance